eugenia1984/english/glossary.md

 - **leading a team**: means being in charge of a group of people and guiding them to achieve their goals.
 It's like being the captain of a ship.

+- **lengthy**: means something that takes more time than usual or expected.
+It describes duration rather than physical size.
+For example: `The lengthy installation process took more than an hour to complete`. –> This means the installation took longer than expected.

 - **let's get started** is a phrase used to initiate an activity, meeting, or session.
 It signals that it's time to begin the planned activities.
 For example, at the start of a meeting, someone might say, Let's get started with the first topic.

 - **let's see**: is often used when making tentative plans or expressing a willingness to explore options.